gopal2812/awslearning/awsdatabase.md

 Fault Tolerance: DynamoDB Streams ensures fault tolerance by automatically retrying failed records and maintaining the order of records within a shard.

 By leveraging DynamoDB Streams, you can build real-time applications, perform data replication, maintain audit trails, and implement other use cases that require capturing and processing item-level changes in a DynamoDB table.

+# Can you explain the difference between a local index and a global index in DynamoDB?
+ertainly!
+In DynamoDB, there are two types of indexes: local indexes and global indexes.
+Here's an explanation of the difference between the two:

+#Local Index:

+A local index is an index that has the same partition key as the base table but a different sort key.
+It is created at the time of table creation and cannot be added or modified later.
+Local indexes are useful when you want to query the base table using different sort keys.
+They provide an efficient way to access a subset of items in the table based on the partition key and a different sort key.
+Local indexes have the same provisioned throughput as the base table.
+Global Index:

+A global index is an index that can have a different partition key and sort key than the base table.
+It can be created at the time of table creation or added later.
+Global indexes are useful when you want to query the table based on attributes other than the primary key.
+They provide an efficient way to access items in the table based on different attributes.
+Global indexes have their own provisioned throughput, which can be different from the base table.
+They can be created in different AWS Regions, allowing for multi-region replication and improved availability.
+In summary, local indexes are used to query the base table using a different sort key, while global indexes allow querying the table based on attributes other than the primary key and can be created in different AWS Regions.
+Both types of indexes provide efficient ways to access data in DynamoDB based on different criteria.